giaat/learn-angular-node/README.md

 NPM's commands are registered in the package.json scripts section of your project.
 Some keywords are registered for npm such as `start`, `test`, amongst others.
 If you want to use a script you defined that is not using NPM's keywords, you need to run: `npm run yourScriptName`.

-### Section 2: Build your API endpoints
+### Section 1: Build your API endpoints
-Simply put, a REST API is collection of [Web Services](https://en.wikipedia.org/wiki/Web_service) accessible through the HTTP(s) protocol.
+Simply put, a REST API is a collection of [Web Services](https://en.wikipedia.org/wiki/Web_service) accessible through the HTTP(s) protocol.

-Let's now dive into our server needs ...
-For the client to interact with our server, it needs to call the Web Services methods to communicate with it that's what we call __endpoints__.
+Let's now dive into our server requirements ...
+For the client to interact with our server, it has to call the Web Services methods to communicate with it.
+This methods are called __endpoints__.
 Here is the list of the endpoints we want to use:

 * `/tasks` [GET] : returns a list of the tasks
 * `/tasks/{id}` [GET] : returns the complete information of a task referenced by its id.